-- A strong network of partners that give investors access to interesting areas of investment including private debt and equity, cryptocurrencies, consumer goods, and venture capital
+- A strong network of partners gives investors access to interesting areas of investment, including private debt and equity, cryptocurrencies, consumer goods, and venture capital.

 - An online dashboard is available to keep track of the performance of the portfolio.

-- No custodian approval required when extending checks supported by the IRA
+- No custodian approval is required when extending checks supported by the IRA.

 What We Like About Rocket Dollar

 Rocket Dollar has partnered with a wide range of top-tier firms that offer access to alternative investment, as is the case of Gemini (cryptocurrencies), FarmFundr (specialty crops), OneGold (precious metals), and FarmTogether (farming land).